bharath-nalluri-13/STC_RAQO/README.md

 # STC_RAQO
-This is a project to auto populate the fields for RAQO device name and mac address
+This is a webpage to capture all the wireless metrics.